 One of the two rooms is full of recovered Totem Poles (approximately 15 or so) each stacked in clear display boxes.
 The Totem Poles are in various stages of decomposition and most are missing most of their coloring but the figures are still recognizable.
 At each box is a plaque describing the pole and its characters.
 Many of these poles were originally carved in the mid to late 19th century and were in danger of being lost forever due to decay, vandalism, & theft before being rescued and moved here.

 While the totem poles were interesting, what I found most impressive in this room was the fascinating photographs that lined the walls.
 They were taken before the Totem Poles were rescued and most are well over 150 years old.

 The other room has exhibits that change during the year.
-When we were there we saw a handful of colorful tribal masks, a dug-out canoe, hand made baskets, button vests, and more.
+When I was there I saw a handful of colorful tribal masks, a dug-out canoe, hand made baskets, button vests, and more.
 There are also exhibit cases surrounding the five standing totem poles that show Native arts & crafts, tools, and artifacts.

-All in all, we spent between 30-45 minutes inside and it is easy to imagine it taking less time if you don't take the time to read all of the plaques & photographs.
+All in all, I spent between 30-45 minutes inside and it is easy to imagine it taking less time if you don't take the time to read all of the plaques & photographs.

 The Totem Heritage Center is open 8am-5pm everyday from May through September and during the rest of the year Monday through Friday 1-5pm.